 - the shrine of the warrior goddess Anunitu in Sippar.

 One copy of this cylinder was excavated in Babylon, in the royal palace, and is now in the Pergamon Museum in Berlin.
 Another copy, shown to the right, is in the British Museum in London.
-The text was written after Nabonidus' return from Arabia in his thirteenth regnal year, but before war broke out with the Persian king Cyrus, who is mentioned as an instrument of the gods.
+The text was written after Nabonidus' return from Arabia in his thirteenth regnal year, but before war broke out with the Persian king Cyrus, who is presented as an instrument of the god Marduk.

 The Nabonidus Cylinder contains echoes from earlier foundation texts, and develops the same themes as later ones, like the better-known Cyrus Cylinder, which is only a couple of years younger: a lengthy titulary, a story about an angry god who has abandoned his shrine, is reconciled with his people, orders a king to restore the temple, and a king who piously increases the daily offerings.
 Prayers are also included; we hear that the gods return to their abodes; and the line that the gods are pleased with their dwellings is repeated.